matusm/NMM2profile/README.md

 A standalone command line tool that converts files produced by the [SIOS](https://sios-de.com) NMM-1.
 The produced GPS data files are formated according to ISO 25178-7, ISO 25178-71, ISO 25178-72, EUNA 15178 (BCR) and formats proposed by PTB and NPL, respectively.

+Some basic leveling procedures can be used.
+Moreover it is possible to convolute the raw profile with a spherical probe tip of given radius.

 ## Command Line Usage:

 ```